Dextromethorphan regulation by U.S. jurisdiction: Delaware

 Delaware House Bill 329 states that no commercial entity shall provide a product containing dextromethorphan to a person under the age of 18 and that a person under the age of 18 shall not purchase a product containing dextromethorphan.
 Providers are required to acquire identification of age from any on they presume to be under the age of 25.
 This bill does not place regulation on whether the commercial entity is required to place any barrier on access to the product beyond identification.
 The stipulations of age are not required when the dextromethorphan containing produce it purchased with a valid prescription.

 If a provider is found in violation of the regulations outlined in this bill, they will be subject to a written warning from the Office of Controlled Substances for the first violation.
 A second violation will result in a fine of $150.
 The third and each subsequent violation will result in a fine of $250.

 This bill took effect June 16, 2016.

 Florida

-Florida Senate Bill 938 states that a manufacturer, distributor, or retailer, or its employees and representatives is prohibited to provide a dextromethorphan containing product to a person under the age of 18 and that a person under the age of 18 is prohibited form purchasing a product containing dextromethorphan.
+Florida Senate Bill 938 states that a manufacturer, distributor, or retailer, or its employees and representatives is prohibited to provide a dextromethorphan containing product to a person under the age of 18 and that a person under the age of 18 is prohibited from purchasing a product containing dextromethorphan.
 The employee or representative involved in the sale of dextromethorphan is required to obtain proof of age of the purchaser if that purchaser could be presumed to be under the age of 25 based on appearance.

 If a provider is found to be in violation of these regulations, they are subject to a first time written warning and for subsequent violations subject to a civil citation that will each incur a fine of $100.

 This bill took effect January 1, 2017.